Hello Folks,

 I’m going to feature each one of these talented (and generous authors) and their books.
 Today’s featured author is Deborah Barnes.

-Deborah Barnes is an award winning author and all around great cat lady.
-Her book “Makin ‘ Biscuits” was a multi award winner this year, receiving a Muse Award, The Good News for Pets Human Animal Bond Award and the CWA (Cat Writer’s President’s Award.
+“Makin ‘ Biscuits” was a multi award winner this year, receiving a Muse Award, The Good News for Pets Human Animal Bond Award and the CWA (Cat Writer’s President’s Award.
 This book is a delightful look at “Weird Cat Habits and Even Weirder Habits of The Humans Who Love Them”.
 It’s a compilation that personal anecdotes from Deborah and cat lovers around the world.
 If you want a “me too” moment or want to know a little more about felines and the crazy people who love them, you will love this book.

 As if this award-winning signed book wasn’t enough of a generous donation, Deborah donated two other signed copies of her books, , Purr Prints of the Heart and The Chronicles of Zee and Zoey.